Master the Art of Chicago-Style Deep Dish Pizza: A Heavenly Culinary Journey

-- Place the onion and meats in a medium sauté pan.
-Cook over medium heat until the meat is no longer pink and onion is cooked; blot up excess fat with a paper towel.
-Add the fennel seed.
-Set aside to cool.
+- In a medium sauté pan, cook the onion and meats over medium heat until the meat is no longer pink and the onion is cooked.
+Blot up any excess fat with a paper towel.
+Add the fennel seed and set aside to cool.

-- Skin and chop the tomatoes.
-Place in a sieve and drain for 10 minutes.
+- Skin and chop the plum tomatoes.
+Place them in a sieve and let them drain for 10 minutes.

-- Brush a 14-in deep-dish pizza pan with oil and press the pizza dough, making sure it is even on the bottom and up the sides to the rim; do not stretch.
-Let rest for 15 minutes.
+- Brush a 14-inch deep-dish pizza pan with oil.
+Press the pizza dough into the pan, ensuring it covers the bottom and goes up the sides to the rim.
+Let it rest for 15 minutes.

-- Toss the mozzarella, Romano, and herbs together in a bowl.
-Sprinkle the dough with two-thirds of the cheese mixture.
-Then spread with the entire can of sauce and drizzle with some olive oil.
-Distribute the meat mixture over the top for the next layer.
-Top with the tomatoes and the remaining cheese mixture.
-Drizzle with the remaining olive oil.
+- In a bowl, combine the mozzarella, Romano cheese, and herbs.
+Sprinkle two-thirds of the cheese mixture over the dough.
+Next, spread the entire can of sauce on top and drizzle with olive oil.
+Distribute the meat mixture as the next layer, followed by the chopped tomatoes.
+Finally, sprinkle the remaining cheese mixture and drizzle with the remaining olive oil.

-- Bake for 15 minutes, then lower the oven temperature to 350°F, and bake for an additional 40 to 45 minutes.
-Cover with foil for the last 10 minutes if the cheese is too brown.
-When done, the crust will be golden brown; lift with a metal spatula to check the bottom.
+- Bake the pizza for 15 minutes, then lower the oven temperature to 350°F and bake for an additional 40 to 45 minutes.
+If the cheese becomes too brown, cover with foil for the last 10 minutes.
+The crust should be golden brown; check the bottom by lifting it with a metal spatula.
 Remove the pizza from the oven and let it rest on a rack for 10 minutes before cutting.
 Serve while still hot.